Chandan8018/OnlineQuiz/README.md

-# BlackCoffer Assignment
+# OnlineQuiz Assignment

-Welcome to the BlackCoffer Assignment project!
+Welcome to the OnlineQuiz Assignment project!
 This project is designed to showcase a web application built with modern technologies including React, Redux, Tailwind CSS, and more.
 The application features user authentication, a private route system, and a beautiful, responsive design.

 ## Table of Contents